A selfie of two happy travelers (especially after looking at the expense reports for Spain and Croatia!)

 Kotor, Montenegro: J&P Apartment, 4 nights, $24.30/night

 * Most short-stay accommodations are booked through Booking.com.
 Longer-stays are booked through AirBnB and VRBO.com.
 The housesitting assignments are arranged through TrustedHousitters.com.

 10 months!
 No chiropractic, no haircuts nor hair color, no souvenirs.
 I haven’t even desired any Retail Therapy.
-(I spent months getting rid of possessions and have been content with what I have.)
-Recently I bought a black sweater and now am considering how and where to replace my worn out shoes.
+I spent months getting rid of possessions and have been content with what I have.
+Recently with cooler whether I felt I needed a sweater so I bought a black sweater.
+I now am considering how and where to replace my worn out shoes.